EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 In order to connect logger with elasticsearch, update `packages/ops/configs/local.template.values.yaml` env `api.extraEnv.ELASTIC_HOST` for e.g. `http://<username>:<password>@<host>:<port>`

 ## Run build_minikube.sh
-When minikube is running, run the following command from the root of the XREngine repo:
+When minikube is running, run the following command from the root of the Ethereal Engine repo:
 `./scripts/build_minikube.sh`

 This points Docker *in the current terminal* to minikube's Docker environment.
 Anything that Docker builds